-After being born on a slave ship in 1729, Ignatius Sancho lived in Greenwich for much of his life and was the first known person of African heritage to vote in a British election.
+After being born on a slave ship in 1729, Ignatius Sancho lived in Greenwich for much of his life and was the first known person of African heritage to be published in prose in Britain or to vote in a British election.

 He spent his early years working for three sisters in Greenwich before running away to live with and work for the Montagu family.
-John Montagu, a Duke, had encouraged Ignatius to read and lent him books from his library at Blackheath.
+John, Duke Montagu, had encouraged Ignatius to read and lent him books from his library at Blackheath.
 This continued education would lead to him becoming a respected composer, actor and ‘man of letters’ – someone known for being able to read and write at a time when literacy was not common.
+His erudition, charisma and fierce patriotism for his adopted country gained him a circle of noble and literary friends.
+Combined with his success in business and the arts, this made Sancho the image of the ideal Georgian man and he well earned his famous portrait by Gainsborough.

 First black British voter

 Using his writing, Ignatius was an influential figure in the movement to abolish the slave trade.
 He corresponded with famous novelist Thomas Sterne asking for support, whose letter of response became one of the most important pieces of writing in the abolition movement.

-He became a shop keeper in 1774 with John Mantagu’s support, and through his shop in Westminster he met and befriended some of the most famous and influential writers, politicians and actors at the time.
+He became a shop keeper in 1774 with John Montagu's support, and through his shop in Westminster he met and befriended some of the most famous and influential writers, politicians and actors at the time.
 As a financially independent male he qualified to vote in the 1774 and 1780 parliamentary elections, becoming the first person of African heritage to do so.

 Details of his life are scarce, but with Montagu House overlooking Greenwich Park there’s no doubt that Ignatius spent a lot time there.
 The house was torn down in 1914 and all that remains of it is a sunken bath believed to have been used by Princess Caroline of Brunswick, and a section of the original wall.